Keeping you informed in Year 7

 - Pure materials

 - Energy Transfer and Energy resources

 Modern Languages - French

-In year 7 students will be following a new programme of study focussing on communication, sentence building and grammar to help them become more independent learners.
+In Year 7 students will be following a new programme of study focussing on communication, sentence building and grammar to help students become more independent learners.
 Students will be encouraged to use bilingual dictionaries to look up new words and check spellings and we strongly recommend that students have a French / English dictionary for use for homework.

 During Year 7, studies include the following topic areas:

 Module 1: C’est perso

 - Learning phonics and how to pronounce words.

 - Talking about likes and dislikes using – er verbs

 - Describing yourself (understanding adjective agreements)